A Crisis in Childcare

 Unfortunately, several factors have caused FCCs to leave the market at alarming rates.
 Baby Boomers, including those who own family childcare businesses, are reaching retirement age.
 People may be choosing other fields that have more flexible schedules and fewer hours.
 Low wages compared to other professions discourage people from opening FCCs.
 These are, however, factors that can rarely be controlled.
 What the state government can control is regulation.
 Unfortunately, FCCs are having trouble navigating the expanding – as well as changing – regulatory environment.

 Governor Tim Walz’s stay-at-home order encouraged childcare providers to stay open and provide care to the children of essential workers.
 But since they have been open, providers have had to spend more money on labor to make sure there was adequate staff to do all the extra cleaning and keep sizes small.
 This was in addition to paying their regular overhead expenses.
 At the same time, providers have seen a huge drop in revenue as enrollment rates have gone down.
-The effect is that some providers closed their business for good because they could not keep up with the costs of operating while bringing in less revenue.
+The effect is that some providers closed their businesses for good because they could not keep up with the costs of operating while bringing in less revenue.
 Others have temporarily closed but might face difficulties opening back up, and those still operating are also facing difficulties trying to stay afloat.
 This is not such an extraordinary occurrence; it is economically impossible for any business to stay open for a long time if it is facing increased costs while bringing in less revenue.
 The same is true for childcare providers, but they already operate on razor-thin profit margins, so they are more fragile.

 Do subsidies help?